jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * HDD and SSD platforms.
 * Starts at $0.25/hour
 * Scale to $1000/TB/year
+* Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud.
+Customers can start small for just $0.25 per hour with no commitments or upfront costs and scale to a petabyte or more for $1,000 per terabyte per year, less than a tenth of most other data warehousing solutions
 ## Amazon RedShift Architecture
+* Single Node (160GB)
+* Multi-Node
+    * Leader Node (manages client connections and receives queries)
+    * Compute Node (store data and perform queries and computations).
+Up to 128 Compute Nodes
+## Redshift 10 times faster
+* Columnar Data Storage: Instead of storing data as series of rows, Amazon Redshift organizes the data by column.
+Unlike row-based systems, which are ideal for transaction processing, column-based system are ideal for data warehousing and analytics, where queries often involve aggregates performed over large data sets.
+Since only the columns involved in the queries are processed and columnar data is stored sequentially on the storage media, column-based systems require far fewer I/Os, greatly improving query performance
+* Advanced Compression: Columnar data stores can be compressed much more than row-based data stores because similar data is stored sequentially on disk.
+Amazon Redshift employs multiple compression relative to traditional relational data stores.
+In addition, Amazon Redshift dosen't require indexes or materialized views and so uses less space than traditional relational databases systems.
+When loading data into an empty table, Amazon Redshift automatically samples your data and selects the most appropiate compresion scheme
+ * Massively Parallel Processing (MPP): Amazon Redshift automatically distributes data and query load across all nodes.
+Amazon Redshift makes it easy to add nodes to your data warehouse and enables you to maintain fast query performance as your data warehouse grows.
+ ## Redshift Pricing
+ * Compute Node Hours (total number of hours you run across all your compute nodes for the billing period.
+You are billed for 1 unit per node per hourm, so a 3-node data warehouse cluster running persistently for an entire month would incur 2,160 instance hours.
+You will not be chrged for leader node hours; only compute nodes will incur charges)
+ * Backup
+ * Data transfer (only within a VPC, not outside it)
+ ## Redshift Security
+ * Encrypted in transit using SSL
+ * Encrypted at rest using AES-256 encryption
+ * By default Redshift takes care of key management
+    * Manage your own keys through HSM
+## Redshift Availability
+* Currently only available in one AZ
+* Can restore snapshots to new AZ's in the event of an outage

 ### Leader Node
 * Simple SQL end point
 * Stores metadata